dirkyboy098/juliarFuture/README.md

 int x = + 3 2 5 10;
 `

-which is equivalent of doing
+which is the equivalent of doing

 `
 int x = 3 + 2 + 5 + 10;
 `

-This is useful in doing when you have a huge file.
+This is useful in doing when you are having a huge file.